newvem/beautifulsoup/README.txt

 = About Beautiful Soup 4 =

 Earlier versions of Beautiful Soup included a custom HTML parser.
-Beautiful Soup 4 does not include a parser.
-You'll need to install either lxml or html5lib.
+Beautiful Soup 4 uses Python's default HTMLParser, which does fairly poorly on real-world HTML.
+By installing lxml or html5lib you can get more accurate parsing and possibly better performance as well.

 = Introduction =